Tulip-Dev/tulip/README.md

 If you are a Linux user, all these dependencies can be installed with the package manager of your distribution.

-If you are a MacOS user, we recommend to use [MacPorts](https://www.macports.org/) in order to easily install all these dependencies.
+If you are a MacOS user, we recommend to use [MacPorts](https://www.macports.org/) or [Homebrew](https://brew.sh/) in order to easily install all these dependencies.

 If you are a Windows user, we recommend to use [MSYS2](http://www.msys2.org/) as it facilitates a lot the build of Tulip on that platform (notably by providing up to date compilers and precompiled dependencies).